studentquiz/moodle-mod_studentquiz/README.md

 rename it to *studentquiz* and move it to your *moodle_installation_path/mod/*.
 Login as an Admin and follow installation instructions.

-An other way to install the studentquiz behaviour is by going to the *Site administration -> Plugins -> Install plugins* page.
+An other way to install the studentquiz is by going to the *Site administration -> Plugins -> Install plugins* page.
 Note that the folder name and the zip have to be named *studentquiz*.

 ## License